-Bob and I had sighted two other pileated woodpeckers on a recent ski in Algonquin Park, but they were quite distant from us, so we were grateful to have this closer look at these impressively-sized woodpeckers.
-They are about equal in size to a crow.
+Bob and I had sighted two other Pileated Woodpeckers on a recent ski in Algonquin Park, but they were quite distant from us.
+We were grateful to have this closer look at these impressively-sized woodpeckers.
+They are about equal in size to a Crow.

 From our vantage point, the woodpecker’s head appeared to disappear into the depths of the hole it was carving out.

-Bob and I spent close to an hour observing the two pileated woodpeckers, and even as we turned to leave, they continued to hollow out cavities in the same tree.
+Bob and I spent close to an hour observing the two Pileated Woodpeckers.
+Even as we turned to leave, they continued to hollow out cavities in the same tree.

 Before we left the beaver pond, we just had to snap a few more pictures of the winter landscape.
 The isolation and absolute silence makes one feel inconsequential as a resident on this planet.

 By the time the herons return to this neck of the woods, the snow will have melted from their aeries providing welcome roosts wherein to nurture their eggs.
 In the meantime, the woods will echo with the sounds of the Pileated Woodpeckers as the male hollows out a nest hole in preparation for mating in April, or as they simply go about unearthing tidbits from the layers of wood in the tree.